remexre/remexre.github.io/_posts/2017-05-22-monto-version-3-motivations.md

 multiple brokers to be connected to a single service, and for services to be much more easily written in purely functional languages.

+If overhead becomes a serious problem, compression could probably be used to minimize it.

 # Pull-based instead of push-based

 This makes predicting the responses the client will get much simpler, and